 Uses of Iron Ore

-Iron ore is a vital raw material with diverse applications, mainly in the production of iron and steel.
+Iron ore is a vital raw material with diverse applications, mainly producing iron and steel.
 Here are its key uses:

-Steel Manufacturing: Used extensively in industries like construction, automotive, and shipbuilding.
+Steel Manufacturing: Used extensively in construction, automotive, and shipbuilding industries.

 Infrastructure Development: Essential for making bridges, railways, and buildings.